bharathkreddy/expressapp/README.md

 - For these type of errors can make the state of node inconsistent and hence we should shutdown the application.
 So we crash the app after logging.
 - Uncaught Exceptions - bugs in code or synchronous functions.
 I use `process.on('uncaughtException', errorcallback)`

+## 8. 🕵 AuthN and AuthZ

+### 8.1 Setting up users

 ---

-# ✅ Final Note
+# ✅ My Notes

-- Note to myself: come back to this later
+- Notes to myself: come back to this later